sporto/elm-tutorial/signals/mailboxes.md

 ### Conclusion

-Mailbox are a communication hub for receving messages from our UI and broadcasting them to othe parts of our application.
+Mailboxes are a communication hub, they receive messages from our UI and broadcast them to other parts of our application.
 A mailbox will become an integral building block for creating a web application.